lynkeez/lynkeez.github.io/README.md

 # My Portfolio
 ================

 Welcome to my portfolio!
-I'm [LynnBetty Mawira], a passionate developer and designer with a love for creating innovative solutions.
+I'm LynnBetty Mawira, a passionate developer and designer with a love for creating innovative solutions .

 ## About Me
 -----------

-I'm a [Student] with [0] years of experience in the industry.
-My expertise lies in [Website Development], and I'm always looking to expand my skillset.
+I'm a professional student with one year of experience in the university.
+My expertise lies in Website Development, and I'm always looking to expand my skillset.

 ### Contact Information